Dear Santa, please meet me in Southeast Asia this year…

 Because you want to celebrate the holidays in the most spectacular way

 It is not a must to celebrate Xmas on a beach.
 Southeast Asia hides a thousand ways to help you yell: “Coolest Xmas ever!”.
 You can throw a party in some sophisticated rooftop bars with tasty drinks, talented DJs, and an excellent view of the fireworks in Ho Chi Minh city’s District 1 of Vietnam.
-Or blending in to the people in the vibrant Pub street of Siem Reap (Cambodia) with all kinds of exotic bars and alleyways merge into one big open-air nightclub, full of happy party people dancing the night away and awaiting the miracle night.
+Or blending into the people in the vibrant Pub street of Siem Reap (Cambodia) with all kinds of exotic bars and alleyways merge into one big open-air nightclub, full of happy party people dancing the night away and awaiting the miracle night.
 And never will you forget Thailand’s Chiang Mai, containing lush greenery, forested mountains, traditional hill tribe communities and some serious outdoor pursuits.
-And lantern festival is always a miracle.
+And the lantern festival is always a miracle.

 Because you bring home a lot of cool Christmas gifts more than the usual things

 And after a bunch of unique experiences, you will not leave the land with empty hands.
 You can bring home many cool Xmas presents, as Vietnam and Thailand are still here with the title of “Shopping heaven”.
 Your family, your friends, all your beloved ones, will scream out when seeing a silk tie or dress under the wrapping papers.
-A thousand, no, a million things can be counted here: lacquer, coconut things (and they are not about the oil only), bamboo fine arts, embroidery, jewelry etc.
+A thousand, no, a million things can be counted here: lacquer, coconut things (and they are not about the oil only), bamboo fine arts, embroidery, jewelry, etc.

 If the idea of snow, ice, family arguments and the stress of feeding the 5000 is just too much for another year, then a Christmas getaway to the tropics might be just the ticket.